Skip to main content

 Application Process and Materials

-• Pearson, the Michigan Department of Education’s (MDE) contracted vendor for the MTTC program, will contact eligible test-takers via email shortly after the completed test appointment to notify them of their eligibility status and invite them to complete a brief grant application.
+• Pearson, the Michigan Department of Education’s (MDE) contracted vendor for the MTTC program, has contacted eligible test-takers via email shortly after the completed test appointment to notify them of their eligibility status and has invited them to complete a brief grant application.

-• These emails will be sent to the address used for test registration.
-Emails will be sent one time.
+• These emails were sent to the address used for test registration.
+Emails were sent one time.

 • Pearson will process reimbursements directly to test-takers using their original form of payment.